Best DIRT 5 Settings for Thrustmaster TX / T300

 Landing Feedback seems to have no effect.
 Presumably it's supposed to shake the wheel when you land from a jump, but I can't feel any effect.

-Tyre Slip provides force feedback and vibration when your tires lose traction.
+Tyre Slip vibrates the wheel when your tires lose traction.
 This feels like a light buzz on these wheels which gets annoying over time.
 I prefer to disable this completely, but that is a personal preference.
 The effect isn't very strong, so you can turn this up quite high if you like the effect.

 There are times when it feels a little silly to use a wheel in this game, as it was obviously designed with controllers in mind.
 However, it is entirely playable with a wheel.
 Part of this is simply using the cockpit view camera.
 Some of the vehicles have very limited visibility, making it much more difficult than a third person camera.